About Us

 Barry Thornton

-AAW’s founder, senior designer, and CTO, has been active in the audio design community for over 60 years—Barry prefers “experienced” to “old”.
+AAW’s founder has been active in the audio design community for over 70 years—Barry prefers “experienced” to “old”.
 He started out in the 1950s, modifying existing products from Heathkit and EICO, and went on to design and build touring sound systems for Jethro Tull and many other bands.
 He created the Quintessence Audio Group products in the ‘70s and ‘80s, lost the company in a divorce, then developed products for SAE, Parasound, QED, Adcom, Audionics of Oregon, and Hegeman.
 From there, Barry created products for Monster Cable in the mid-’80s, and in the early ‘90s developed digital audio technologies for the entertainment industry.
 In the mid-’90s he created ClearCube, pioneering development of the blade computer, along with virtualization hardware and software.
+Throughout this journey he has collected 34 patents , done a lot of presentations and some teaching.
+His protracted university education had majors in physics, cultural anthropology, and maintaining a 2S deferment.
+He has been a serial entrepreneur, had no real career path and has been referred to as a “techno-whore’.

 After his first retirement, Barry created Austin Medical Research and spent 10 years developing pain-reduction technology.
 After his second retirement, Barry returned to his love of audio technologies, creating Austin Audio Works.
 In 2015 he evolved to a new way of looking at audio technology, exploring current domain signal processing, rather than the more-common voltage domain—laying the foundation for current AAW products.